USS S-1

-USS S-1 (SS-105) was the lead boat of the S-class of submarines of the United States Navy.
+USS S-1 (SS-105), also known as "Submarine No. 105", was the prototype of the Electric Boat Company's "Holland"-type S-class submarine of the United States Navy.

-Construction and commissioning
+Design

-In the summer of 1916 The U.S. Navy's Bureau of Construction and Repair (BuC&R) and Bureau of Steam Engineering developed specifications for an 800 ton submarine that would be capable of crossing the Atlantic and fight while there.
-In Fiscal Year 1917 appropriations they awarded contracts for the first three of these new boats, to be called the S-class.
+In the summer of 1916, The US Navy's Bureau of Construction and Repair (BuC&R) and Bureau of Steam Engineering, developed specifications for an 800 LT submarine that would be capable of crossing the Atlantic and fight while there.
+In Fiscal Year 1917 appropriations, they awarded contracts for the first three of these new boats, to be called the S-class.
 All were to have the same general specifications and tactical capabilities but were to be built by different manufacturers to different design types.
 The intent was to study the three FY-17 boats in order to eventually consolidate the best features of each into one type.
 However, all were intended for series production from the start, with the consolidation to come later in follow-on appropriations.

-S-1 was built to a axially oriented single hull design by the Electric Boat Company, while was a double hull design with ventrally mounted control surfaces by the Lake Torpedo Boat Company and a double hull design by BuC&R and built at the government owned Portsmouth Navy Yard.
+S-1 was built to an axially oriented single hull design by the Electric Boat Company, the boats that would follow this design were referred to as the S-1-class, or "Holland"-type, boats. was a double hull design with ventrally mounted control surfaces by the Lake Torpedo Boat Company, while this is referred to as the S-2-class or "Lake"-type, this design was not repeated. another double hull design, by BuC&R, and built at the government owned Portsmouth Navy Yard, the boats built to this design were referred to as the S-3-class, "Navy Yard"-type, or even "Government"-type.

+Construction

-S-1s prime contractor, the Electric Boat Company, subcontracted her construction to the Bethlehem Quincy shipyard of Quincy, Massachusetts.
-Her keel was laid down on 11 December 1917.
-She was launched on 26 October 1918, sponsored by Mrs. Emory S. Land, and commissioned on 5 June 1920.
+S-1s keel was laid down on 11 December 1917, at the Fore River Shipbuilding Company shipyard, in Quincy, Massachusetts, subcontracted by the Electric Boat Company.
+She was launched on 26 October 1918, sponsored by Mrs. Elizabeth Land, wife of future Vice Admiral, Commander Emory S. Land, and commissioned on 5 June 1920.